vippsas/vipps-recurring-api/vipps-recurring-api.md

 ```

 **Please note:** The Merchant Serial Number (MSN) is a unique id for the sale
-unit that this agreement is made for.
-This is a required parameter if you are a
+unit.
+This is a required parameter if you are a Vipps partner making API requests
-Vipps partner making API requests on behalf of a merchant.
-The partner
+on behalf of a merchant.
+The partner must use the _merchant's_ MSN, not the
-must use the _merchant's_ MSN, not the partner's MSN.
-This parameter is optional,
+partner's MSN.
+This parameter is optional, and recommended, for regular Vipps
-and recommended, for regular Vipps merchants making API calls for themselves.
+merchants making API calls for themselves.

 ## Polling guidelines